mahyardelbari/math_app/README.md

 ## Setup

-First place in the country in the great festival of Kharazmi
+First place in the national competition of kharazmi festival
 ## Installation
 The first thing to do is to clone the repository:
 ```sh